TDAmeritrade/stumpy/paper/paper.md

 ![STUMPY Logo](stumpy_logo_small.png)

+Direct visualization, summary statistics (i.e., minimum, maximum, mean, standard deviation), ARIMA models, anomaly detection, forecasting, clustering, and deep learning are all popular techniques for analyzing and understanding time series data.
+However, the simplest and most intuitive  approach of comparing all of the pairwise distances between each subsequence within a time series (i.e., a self-similarity join) has not seen much progress due to its inherent computational complexities.
+For a time series with length *n* and a subsequence comparison length *m*, the brute force self-similarity join for this sqeuence would have a computational complexity of  *O(n^2^m)*.
+To put this into perspective, assuming that each distance calculation took 0.0000001 seconds, a time series of length *n = 100,000,000* would require roughly 1,585.49 years to compute all of the pairwise distances in a brute force manner.
+The ability to accurately and efficiently compute the exact similarity join would enable, amongst other things, time series motif and time series discord discovery.
+While approximate methods exist, they are often inexact, lead to false positives or false dismissals, and do not generalize well to other time series data.
+Novel research for computing the exact similarity join has significantly improved the scalability for exploring larger datasets without compromise.

-STUMPY is a powerful and scalable library that efficiently computes something called the matrix profile [@yeh2016], [@zhu2016], which can be used for a variety of time series data mining tasks such as:
+Leveraging this work, we present STUMPY, a powerful and scalable library that efficiently computes something called the matrix profile (a vector that represents the distances between all subsequences within a time series and their nearest neighbors) [@yeh2016], [@zhu2016], which can be used for a variety of time series data mining tasks such as:

 * pattern/motif (approximately repeated subsequences within a longer time series) discovery
 * anomaly/novelty (discord) discovery